premeditated mourning

 i’m fine

-i just really love this song
+i just really love this song,

-gives me the blues sometimes, is all
+gives me the blues sometimes, is all.

 a snake, a possum, a doe and fawn

-on the roadside killed, again, i saw
+on the roadside killed again, i saw.

 i heard the breaking news story

-i’m awfully raw, so please ignore me
+and, i’m awfully raw,

 this world can be so cruel and wicked

-of course, my tender heart’s afflicted
+of course, my tender heart’s afflicted.

-glistened eyes, lump throat, and quiver lip
+you see my glistened eyes, lumped throat, and quivering lip

-you think they’re for you?
+and, you think they’re for you??

-well sir, or ma’am: that’s rich.
+well, sir, or ma’am: that’s rich —

-but also, all true.
+but also,

 the sea of inez